 However, after the wedding day/weekend/week is over and you’ve spent your share of time with your guests, you’ll surely want some alone time with your (now) spouse.

-So now is the time to escape to Bora Bora, the honeymooners’ paradise!
+So now is the time to escape to a Bora Bora honeymoon!
+Bora Bora is known as the honeymooners’ paradise!
 You can read some dos and don’ts for your honeymoon in Tahiti in this Insider’s Guide to Honeymoons in Tahiti blog post.

-This article on brides.com details how hosting a destination wedding in the same locale as your honeymoon may prompt more than a few unwanted guests to join in on your alone time, and how to ensure that your honeymoon is… well, a honeymoon!
+To sum up, hosting a Tahiti destination wedding in the same locale as your honeymoon may prompt more than a few unwanted guests to join in on your alone time, and you want to ensure that your honeymoon is… well, a honeymoon!

 Photo Credit: Kate Webber Photography